 The Lakeside Symphony Orchestra, established in 1963, is one of Lakeside's most cherished traditions, bringing classic musical renditions to the Chautauqua community.
-The symphony performs eight concerts during its month-long residency in Lakeside.
-Concerts begin at 8:15 p.m. in Hoover Auditorium and are conducted by Music Director, Robert Cronquist.
+The symphony performs several concerts during its month-long residency.
+Concerts begin at 8:15 p.m. in Hoover Auditorium and are conducted by Music Director Robert Cronquist.

-This year marks the 44th year for Music Director, Robert Cronquist.
-During his years as Music Director, Cronquist has inspired outstanding artists to appear with the Lakeside Symphony Orchestra including Metropolitan Opera stars: Jerome Hines, Frank Guarrera and Patrice Munsel; well-known Cleveland artists: Eunice Podis, Jean Geis, Clive Lythgoe and Joela Jones; and international celebrities: "Doc" Severinsen, Ferrante and Teicher, Florian ZaBach, Carlos Montoya and George Shearing.
+This year marks the 47th year for Music Director Robert Cronquist.
+At Lakeside, Cronquist has inspired outstanding artists to appear with the Lakeside Symphony Orchestra including Metropolitan Opera stars Jerome Hines, Frank Guarrera and Patrice Munsel; well-known Cleveland artists Eunice Podis, Jean Geis, Clive Lythgoe and Joela Jones; and international celebrities "Doc" Severinsen, Ferrante and Teicher, Florian ZaBach, Carlos Montoya and George Shearing.

 In addition to conducting the Lakeside Symphony Orchestra, Cronquist completed his 19th season directing the historic Cleveland Women's Orchestra, in which he expanded the orchestra's concert season and established an endowment to ensure the future of this unique ensemble.
 Cronquist also conducted the Mansfield Symphony for 22 years where he brought many world famous artists to perform with the symphony before becoming the Lakeside Symphony Orchestra Music Director.

 Lakeside hosts several Symphony Pre-Concert Talks during the month of August.
 Enjoy informative lectures prior to select Lakeside Symphony Orchestra concerts to understand composer intentions and preview abbreviate sections of the music.